 13) John Hurt.
 When Christopher Eccleston deigned not to return for the 50th Anniversary Special, necessity forced Steven Moffat to re-imagine the terms in which the show could be celebrated and unified: this kind of invention can make or break a show, and fortunately for us Moffat’s gambit worked gloriously well: not least due to the Hurt’s casting in the pivotal, canon-bending role of Doctor 8.5.
 Again, gravitas and authority were the two main qualifications, along with the ability to play a deep sense of world-weariness, guilt and regret.
 No one could have been a finer choice for all of this than Hurt.
 He occupies only a tiny part of Doctor Who’s long history, but it says something for his portrayal that he was so readily embraced, and that this difficult plot gambit on Moffat’s part came off so well.

-15) Peter Cushing.
+14) Peter Cushing.
 I include him here out of a sense of completeness, since Cushing can hardly be said to have played the Doctor at all.
-Despite their production values and the novelty of colour, the two Dalek films he appeared in can hardly be said to represent Doctor Who at all.
+Despite their production values and the novelty of colour, the two Dalek films he appeared in cannot be considered.
 There’s a little too much of the kindly Professor-man in his portrayal, and none of the dark mystery that William Hartnell was bringing to the role.
 Cushing plays it as written.
 It’s one of his least memorable screen characterizations.

 15) Jodie Whittaker.
 I was willing to cut her some slack, and not force her to pay for the mistakes of the showrunner she worked with.
 That's changed.
 In the entry just above you'll note that I included Peter Cushing out of a sense of completeness only.
 That he didn't technically play the Doctor at all.